 - Swelling or irritation of the tissues around the shoulder joint

-- Compressed nerves and blood vessels between the ribs and collarbone and in the chest and shoulder muscles
+- Compressed nerves and blood vessels between the ribs and collarbone, and in the chest and shoulder muscles

 - Compressed nerve roots in the neck